Monetary Policy Responses

 The Federal Reserve's response to the 1990s productivity boom provides the closest historical analogy: under Alan Greenspan, the Fed recognized that IT-driven productivity gains had raised the economy's speed limit, allowing growth to run faster without inflation — a judgment that kept rates lower than models predicted and supported a prolonged expansion.
 The question of whether central banks can make a similar call for AI is already an active policy debate, with many economists noting that today's environment of higher baseline inflation, fiscal deficits, and deglobalization makes such patience considerably riskier.

-Conversely, Japan's experience with sustained deflation from the 1990s onward illustrates the risks when technological change coincides with structural demand weakness: the Bank of Japan pioneered unconventional monetary tools from the late 1990s onwards — including zero interest rate policy and quantitative easing — but struggled for over two decades to escape deflation.
+Conversely, Japan's experience with sustained deflation from the 1990s onward illustrates the risks when technological change coincides with structural demand weakness.
+The Bank of Japan pioneered unconventional monetary tools beginning in the late 1990s — including zero interest rate policy and quantitative easing — but struggled for over two decades to escape deflation.
 While Japan's deflation was driven primarily by the asset bubble collapse and banking crisis rather than technological change, the episode remains a cautionary precedent for scenarios where AI-driven productivity gains create persistent disinflationary pressure that conventional rate-setting tools cannot overcome.